GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/README.md

 # Groningen-Microbiome
-Microbiome Projects from the Department of Genetics, University Medical Centre Groningen
+Microbiome Projects from the Department of Genetics & the Department of Gastroenterology and Hepatology, University Medical Centre Groningen

 Projects folder contain pulished/ongoing projects